manguinm/dataiku-challenge/README.md

 The classification methods have a nice class_weight parameter that I defined as `balanced` in order to address the imbalanced dataset problem.

-Overall, with such classifiers, we achieve a good recall for the 50k+ category !
+Overall, with the Decision Tree and the Logistic Regression, we achieve a good recall for the 50k+ category !
 But the precision is  bad.
 Which means we manage to flag most of the 50k+ people (few false negatives), but we also flag wrongly many people in the 50k+ category (many false positives).
+The Random Forest yields the best resuls (the best F1-score for the 50k+ category), even though it is computationnaly costly in this high-dimensional features matrix.
+Interestingly, with this RF, we achieve a better precision than a recall.

 ### Further steps